Section 1: Lead Generation, Simplified

 I’m not saying that email, ads, social media, and directory listings can’t generate local leads.
 They absolutely can under certain conditions . . . and that’s also the problem.

 Ad and social media campaigns require a specialist or agency to do them right.

-Email campaigns assumes worthwhile content is continuously generated, something that takes considerable time and skill, and is difficult to outsource.
+Email campaigns assume worthwhile content is continuously generated, something that takes considerable time and skill and is difficult to outsource.